 Mrs Hanham has been working with us for a year now but used to work in the pre-school so knows how young children learn best.
 IN 2020/21, she will begin the year working in our Year 2/3 class but, once a new member of staff is appointed, she will take up the mantle of being our specialist SEN LSA as Mrs Hanham is a bit of a whizz with speech and language therapy and also physio/OT therapy too.

-Miss Palk joined us in 2019 and hasn’t stopped working her socks off since!
-She has a huge amount of Early Years knowledge and expertise making her a great fit for our Year R class.
-Miss Palk is frequently found outside in our Early Years area getting very muddy in the mud kitchen, having a go on the trikes and bikes, hiding in homemade dens and much more exciting learning!
+Mrs Hughes joined us in 2019 and hasn’t stopped working her socks off since!
+She has a huge amount of Early Years knowledge and expertise but most recently, has been working in Year 2/3 so will be a great addition to the Year 1/2 class for the summer term.
+Mrs Hughes is frequently found outside in our Early Years area getting very muddy in the mud kitchen, having a go on the trikes and bikes, hiding in homemade dens and much more exciting learning!
 She is also a THRIVE practitioner and works with children predominantly in the lower school.

 Mrs Holden joined us mid-pandemic and has been a real asset despite things not being ‘normal’!
 She has a huge amount of talent and experience at working with children with special educational needs and this is translating into 1:1 work she is currently undertaking with us.
 Her husband is a serving soldier which helps her also understand the pressures and challenges our service children face.